Bathroom organization hacks: How to keep your bathroom organized & elegant at all times

 Make-up

 Keeping make-up constantly exposed to humidity reduces its shelf life.
-Moreover, it make-up might become contaminated with germs and bacteria living in the bathroom.
+Moreover, make-up might become contaminated with germs and bacteria living in the bathroom.
 This means you might be running the risk of using inferior-quality products on a sensitive area of your body like your face.

 Razor blades